TheLi0ns/Pong/README.md

 defensive power but only 5 times per round. <br />
 Music by Marllon Silva (xDeviruchi)
 #### Bosses:
-  * ***The Pyromancer:*** an ancient pong player that has mastered the fireshot ability at a level that he can use it whenever he wants
+  * ***The Pyromancer:*** an ancient sage that has mastered the pyromancy to fight in war, when the conflicts ended he decided to start playing ping pong.
+He uses pyromancies to set the ball on fire to increase the power of his shot.
-  * ***The Shrinker:*** a young pong player that created a shrinker-ray and he use it to win the game by shrinking both the ball and the enemy
+  * ***The Shrinker:*** a young engineer that used to play ping pong in free time.
+When he has created a shrinker-ray, he started winning so many tournament using it.
+  * ***The Disorientator:*** a beautiful girl that uses her beauty to disorient the enemy.
+Thanks to this she has won a lot of tournament